 Scheduling a phone call with a customer?
 Why not?

 Whether you are a service provider for the telecom industry, financial services, healthcare, or other customer-facing sectors, you are likely already aware of the need for appointment scheduling.
 If you are running a call center, however, chances are you just attend to call as they come.
-Well, maybe it's time to start thinking about scheduling phone calls as well.
+Well, maybe it's time to start thinking about scheduling phone calls.
+The customer support options in our software solution will improve your customer experience from scheduling a call to the final step of their service request.

 Why?
 Well, the same reasoning behind scheduling physical appointments applies to a call center.
 It allows you to plan your agents' time more accurately and efficiently.
 It helps to reduce issues related to peak-time overloads, such as long waits, and stressed agents who are dealing with high volumes and may be prone to errors.